The average American worker has fifty interruptions a day, of which seventy percent have nothing to do with work." -W. Edwards Deming

-Takeaway: Set yourself up for success and turn off electronic distractions before you begin working.
+Takeaway: Distractions cost your business money.
+Set yourself up for success and turn off electronic distractions before you begin working.
 Don't leave it up to willpower.
 Communicate with loved ones that you can't be interrupted.
 Use the power of timers.
 (Wear earplugs if necessary!)

 3. I got pulled into perfectionism.

-All the insecurities and fears were coming out because I'm working on something new.
+All the insecurities and fears were coming out this week.

-I’ve noticed with my clients and myself, any time we’re in the process of upleveling, all our mindset blocks tend to come out to play as if to taunt us and see if we’re really ready for the new level we’re stepping into.
+I’ve noticed with my clients and myself, any time we’re in the process of upleveling (which I have been), all our mindset blocks tend to come out to play as if to taunt us and see if we’re really ready for the new level we’re stepping into.

 One of my blocks?
 Perfectionism.